NeoGendaijin/arxiv-pdf-fetcher/README.md

 ### Quick Start: Run All Steps at Once

-The easiest way to use this tool is with the `run_all.py` script, which performs all steps (search, display, and download) in sequence:
+The easiest way to use this tool is with the `run_all.py` script, which performs all steps (search, download, and display) in sequence:

 ```
 poetry run python run_all.py "your search query"